cswartzvi/hamilton/contrib/hamilton/contrib/dagworks/conversational_rag/README.md

 3. Change the context and prompt.

 With (1) you can import any vector store/library that you want.
-You should draw out the process you would like, and that should then map to Hamilton functions.
+You should draw out the process you would like, and that should then map to Apache Hamilton functions.
 With (2) you can import any LLM provider that you want, just use `@config.when` if you want to switch between multiple providers.
 With (3) you can add more functions that create parts of the prompt.